explodinglabs/iko/COMMANDS.md

 ## Sqitch commands

-Iko aliases all Sqitch commands.
+Iko aliases all of [Sqitch's commands](https://sqitch.org/docs/manual/).

 You can also access `sqitch` directly, such as: